ganoninc/trident-kloader-updated/README.md

 On the iPad2, I saw a vertical green line on the right of the screen.

-After I put the iPad 2 in sleep mode
+After I put the iPad 2 in sleep mode with libimobiledevice
 ```Bash
 idevicediagnostics sleep
 ```

-and when the screen was black
+and when the screen was black I used odysseusOTA with the correct 6.1.3 IPSW for my iPad2

 ```Bash
 idevicerestore -e iPad2,1_6.1.3_10B329_Restore.ipsw